escuccim/mammography-models/ReadMe.md

 Figure 3 shows the training metrics for model 1.0.0.35 trained on dataset 9 for binary classification.
 The validation accuracy tracks the training accuracy much more closely than did 1.0.0.45 although the recall remains volatile.

 <img src="1.0.0.35b.9_results.png" alt="Binary Accuracy and Recall of Model 1.0.0.35 on Dataset 9" align="center"><br>
 <i>Figure 3 - Binary Accuracy and Recall for Model 1.0.0.35 on Dataset 9</i>

-We feel that model 1.0.0.35 offers the best combination of accuracy and recall, while performing well on the MIAS dataset.
+I feel that model 1.0.0.35 offers the best combination of accuracy and recall, while performing well on the MIAS dataset.
 Table 2 shows the accuracy and recall of selected models on MIAS dataset 9, which should track the ability of the models to generalize to unrelated, unaugmented scans.

 |Model          |Training Dataset   |MIAS Accuracy    |MIAS Recall      |
 |---------------|-------------------|-----------------|-----------------|